FAQ

 Updated

 Having a precise GPS is crucial to ensure your ride is recorded as accurately as possible.
-It's always frustrating when your GPS hardware isn’t precise enough, leading to situations where waypoints aren't cleared/validated properly, or you incur speeding penalties.
+It's always frustrating when your GPS hardware isn’t precise enough, leading to situations where waypoints aren't validated/cleared properly, or you incur speeding penalties.
 This picture illustrates the issue: the GPS signal has shifted slightly, the accuracy is low, or there aren't enough satellites available (red: planned route, green: actual trace with inaccurate GPS).
 GPS accuracy is low When using GPS in challenging environments like forests, cities, or mountains, issues with satellite reception can still occur, even with an external antenna.
 Although rare, it's possible for satellites to be in positions that negatively affect signal accuracy.
 To improve reliability, consider upgrading your hardware, adding an external antenna, or using an external GPS receiver.

 Having a fast GPS is crucial for ensuring the "RBR Roadbook Reader" operates smoothly, like a responsive analog instrument.
 The external Bluetooth GPS Receivers utilize a lightning-fast GPS, providing updates 5-10 times per second!
 This rapid update rate ensures that your CAP headings and speeds are updated as quickly as you can react.
 As a result, you won't face penalties, and your navigation remains super-smooth with precise, straight-line tracking.